susanodii/MKDocs_User_Guide/MKDocs.md

 ![](images/welcomeToMKDOCS.PNG)

-Having succesfully created a project folder and ran it on the browser, let us make changes to the documentaion and customize it to our preference using MKDocs as our case study.
+Having succesfully created a project folder and ran it on the browser, let us make changes to the documentaion and customize it to our preference using MKDocs as a case study.

 **Adding pages**